 Don’t forget to wear sunscreen and sunglasses as well!

 When you get to Sausalito, you’ll want to park your bike to explore this charming town.
 While in San Francisco, you can park your bike basically anywhere, that is not the case in Sausalito.

+There is a specific parking area for bikes in Sausalito.
 Follow the signs for the Ferry.
 You’ll ride through downtown Sausalito for a block and then turn right to the ferry.
 To the left you’ll see rows and rows of bike racks.
 Park and lock your bike here.

 Tickets are given for locking your bike to a street sign or parking meter in Sausalito.